GIMP or Paint.NET: which is the best pixel art software?

 In its turn, GIMP is considered to be one of the best Photoshop alternatives.
-You may correct colors, edit images and photos.
+You may correct colors, edit images and create basic designs.

 Many useful functions and effects.
 The program allows the users to apply a wide range of brushes, effects, and functions to work with layers.
 In such a way, this software regularly appears in the lists of the best programs for image editing.